Ahmed-Khaled-Saleh/Speaker-Diarization-system/README.md

 - What problem does it solve?
     -  To know who is talking when in a group of speakers and take some insights about him/her.
 - Classification and Clustering?
-    - After Diarizing the input Audio, we appy different classification and clustering techniques like the one learned in the course.
+    - After Diarizing the input Audio, we appy different classification and clustering techniques.

 ## Table of Contents